Southern Family Markets: Leadership

 There were several CEO/President/General Managers since the inception of the company in 2005.
 Frank Curci (now CEO at Tops Markets in New York) was the first CEO and left the company in early 2006.
 He was followed by Bill White (not related to the current owner) who came from Maryland but had been a previous senior staffer with Bruno's and Piggly Wiggly in Vidalia, Georgia.
 White left in 2007 and was replaced by Jeff Burkhead (whose title was General Manager, not CEO).
 Burkhead was a district manager with Bruno's and then SFM before being elevated to the new top position.
 Burkhead was replaced in 2010 by Max Henderson, who ironically, had a background with Tops Markets (the home of the first SFM CEO Frank Curci).
 Henderson was familiar with the operations of C&S Wholesale Grocers, the owners of SFM.
 Henderson reported to C&S executives Bob Palmer and Rick Cohen.
 Most of the SFM corporate employees were either former Bruno's or C&S employees.
 Jeff Burkhead left the company in the spring of 2010 and now is the owner/operator of a single supermarket in Memphis, Tennessee.
 Max Henderson exited the company when Belle Foods took over in July 2012.

 Banners

-SFM had been steadily converting the store names of its remaining locations from Southern Family Markets to either Piggly Wiggly or re-using the Bruno's/Food World name in some of the locations acquired in the 2009 purchase the Bruno's assets from Lone Star Funds.
-Belle Foods intention is to re-banner all remaining stores as Belle Foods.
+SFM had been steadily converting the store names of its remaining locations from Southern Family Markets to either Piggly Wiggly or re-using the Bruno's/Food World name in some of the locations, having acquired in the 2009 purchase Bruno's assets from Lone Star Funds.
+Belle Foods' intention is to re-banner all remaining stores as Belle Foods.